Feb 28th, 2019

 Without a doubt, bonefish and giant trevally get all of the glory when it comes to Christmas Island.
 However, those species are really just the tip of the iceberg when it comes to available targets.
-I encourage everyone who makes the trip to go there with a throw-at-anything-that-moves mentality.
-You will be amazed at the incredible creatures that will attack your fly and you’ll find that some of these species can pack a major punch rivaling anything you’ll experience on a fly rod.
+We encourage everyone who makes the trip to go there with a “throw-at-anything-that-moves” mentality.
+You will be amazed at the incredible creatures that will attack your fly, and you’ll find that some of these species can pack a major punch and rival anything you’ve experienced on a fly rod!

 Below are just some of the alternate species that will readily eat a fly on Christmas Island (common guide names are used).
 If you have a great image of a Christmas Island “bonus” species not listed below we would love to see it!

 Long Faced Emperor

 Sweet Lips Snapper

 Small Spotted Dart